 Most cloud services which support containers will able to pull these images into their infrastructure to make deploying easy.
 This is often done by passing the registry name

 pdftron/webviewer-server:latest to the configuration of the infrastructure.
-We recommend those using the Docker image registry to use a versioned copy of the image, such as
+We recommend those using the server to use a versioned copy of the image, such as

 We also provide a load balancer which can attach to multiple Webviewer Servers on DockerHub.
 This load balancer will allow you to run multiple WebViewer Servers from one access point.
 Multiple WebViewer Servers can be attached to one load balancer by appending additional nodes to it through the INITIAL NODE argument and starting each WebViewer Server to match these INITIAL NODE names.
 Below is an example of how to do so.

 docker network create wv-network docker run --net wv-network -d -e INCLUDE_DEMO='true' --name webviewer-serverA pdftron/webviewer-server:latest docker run --net wv-network -d -e INCLUDE_DEMO='true' --name webviewer-serverB pdftron/webviewer-server:latest docker run --net wv-network -p 8090:8050 -d -e INITIAL_NODE_A=webviewer-serverA -e INITIAL_NODE_B=webviewer-serverB pdftron/wv-loadbalancer:latest